mariamelerian/Sonic-Pharmacy/README.md

 ## Screenshots of the System

-Access the [Google Drive folder](https://drive.google.com/drive/folders/1Nqq8H35nmAYbNz82tsrXSa3r3NvYQdoi?usp=sharing) to view screenshots of the Sonic-Clinic system.
+Access the [Google Drive folder](https://drive.google.com/drive/folders/1QMJUYNqCbLtApzb46wWwF5Y9tHTrOK9w?usp=sharing) to view screenshots of the Sonic-Pharmacy system.

 Feel free to explore the provided images for an in-depth look at the user interface, features, and functionalities of Sonic-Clinic.